My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 The church doors opened, and the room fell silent.
 I stood at the altar in my mother’s old, yellowed dress, feeling small.
 Then she walked in.
 My mother-in-law, Diana.
 She wasn’t wearing navy or beige.
 She was wearing a designer dress that I had been picking out for six months.
 The one that a VIP client had “stolen” a week earlier.
 She looked at me and smiled.

 Six days ago, the designer called me in tears.
-She said that a high-paying client had forced her to give away my dress.
+She said that a high-paying client had pushed her to give away my dress.
 I was devastated.
 I had spent the last few days in a fog trying to fix this disaster.

 I had agreed to my mother’s vintage dress because I had no choice.
 It was stained and smelled like old boxes, but it was all I had left.
 I thought the dress was gone.